Farah, Afghanistan

-Farah is home to the tomb of Muhammad Jaunpuri.

-Land use

-Farah is located in western Afghanistan between Kandahar and Herat, close to the border with Iran, although it lacks a direct road connection with the latter.
-Farah has a very clear grid of roads distributed through the higher-density residential areas.
-However barren land (35%) and vacant plots (25%) combine for 60% of the total land use.
+Farah has a number of bazaars, business centers, public parks, banks, hotels, restaurants, mosques, hospitals, universities, and places to play sports or just relax.
+It is home to Farah University, which is located in the southeastern part of the city.
+The Farah Airport is a short distance north of the university, next to the main road leading to Delaram in the east.
+The tomb and mausoleum of Muhammad Jaunpuri is also in Farah.

+Sitting at an elevation of approximately 650 m above sea level, Farah is one of the largest cities in western Afghanistan.
+It is located on the Farah River, roughly 125 km from the Afghanistan–Iran border.
+The city has a land area of 29 km2 or 2949 ha.
+In 2025 there were 5,299 dwelling units in it.

 History

 Ancient history

 The Citadel at Farah is probably one of a series of fortresses constructed by Alexander the Great, the city being an intermediate stop between Alexandria Arachosia (modern Kandahar) and Herat, the location of another of Alexander's fortresses.
 The "Alexandria" prefix was added to the city's name when Alexander came in 330 BC.

 Under the Parthian Empire, Farah fell under the satrapy of Aria, and was one of its key cities.
 It is thought to be Phra, mentioned by Isidorus Characenus in the 1st century AD, or Alexandria Prophthasia mentioned by Pliny the Elder, Stephanus of Byzantium (Stephanus also called it Phrada (Φράδα)) and the 4th century Peutinger Map.

 In the 5th century AD Farah was one of the major strongholds on the eastern frontier of the Sassanid Empire.
 It was of some strategic importance, commanding the approaches to India and Sistan from Herat.